Television: Color

 One of the great technical challenges of introducing color broadcast television was the desire to conserve bandwidth, potentially three times that of the existing black-and-white standards, and not use an excessive amount of radio spectrum.
-In the United States, after considerable research, the National Television Systems Committee approved an all-electronic system developed by RCA, which encoded the color information separately from the brightness information and greatly reduced the resolution of the color information to conserve bandwidth.
+In the United States, after considerable research, the National Television Systems Committee approved an all-electronic system developed by RCA, which encoded the color information separately from the brightness information and significantly reduced the resolution of the color information to conserve bandwidth.
 As black-and-white televisions could receive the same transmission and display it in black-and-white, the color system adopted is [backwards] "compatible". ("Compatible Color", featured in RCA advertisements of the period, is mentioned in the song "America", of West Side Story, 1957.)
-The brightness image remained compatible with existing black-and-white television sets at slightly reduced resolution, while color televisions could decode the extra information in the signal and produce a limited-resolution color display.
-The higher resolution black-and-white and lower resolution color images combine in the brain to produce a seemingly high-resolution color image.
-The NTSC standard represented a major technical achievement.
+The brightness image remained compatible with existing black-and-white television sets at slightly reduced resolution.
+In contrast, color televisions could decode the extra information in the signal and produce a limited-resolution color display.
+The higher-resolution black-and-white and lower-resolution color images combine in the brain to produce a seemingly high-resolution color image.
+The NTSC standard represented a significant technical achievement.

-The first color broadcast (the first episode of the live program The Marriage) occurred on 8 July 1954, but during the following ten years most network broadcasts, and nearly all local programming, continued to be in black-and-white.
-It was not until the mid-1960s that color sets started selling in large numbers, due in part to the color transition of 1965 in which it was announced that over half of all network prime-time programming would be broadcast in color that fall.
+The first color broadcast (the first episode of the live program The Marriage) occurred on 8 July 1954.
+However, during the following ten years, most network broadcasts and nearly all local programming continued to be black-and-white.
+It was not until the mid-1960s that color sets started selling in large numbers, due in part to the color transition of 1965, in which it was announced that over half of all network prime-time programming would be broadcast in color that fall.
 The first all-color prime-time season came just one year later.
 In 1972, the last holdout among daytime network programs converted to color, resulting in the first completely all-color network season.

 Early color sets were either floor-standing console models or tabletop versions nearly as bulky and heavy, so in practice they remained firmly anchored in one place.
 GE's relatively compact and lightweight Porta-Color set was introduced in the spring of 1966.
 It used a transistor-based UHF tuner.
 The first fully transistorized color television in the United States was the Quasar television introduced in 1967.
 These developments made watching color television a more flexible and convenient proposition.